Jacob-lai/starter-hugo-academic/content/home/projects.md

 - certificate_url:
   date_end: "2020-11-01"
   date_start: "2020-09-01"
-  description: A versatile strategy was proposed to develop a shape morphing hydrogel composed of alginate and methylcellulose with swelling anisotropy for 4D prinitng.
+  description: A versatile strategy was proposed to develop a shape morphing hydrogel composed of alginate and methylcellulose with swelling anisotropy for 4D printing.
+A series of 2D patterns was 4D printed and could be deformed into different simple and complex 3D structures (e.g., tube, helix, double helix, and flowers) by responding to Calcium solution.
   organization:
   organization_url:
   title: Development of a printable and shape morphing hydrogel for 4D prinitng